 Review Stream is a website that pays customers to write and submit reviews online.

 This requires using products and then writing reviews on them.
 The site mainly aims to collect feedback on consumer experiences with certain products and services.

 There are many reasons to consider writing reviews online.
 Here are a few of them.

 Best of all, there is virtually no overhead.
 You don’t have to pay for gas or spend time traveling to and from destinations.
-All you need is a computer or mobile device, an internet connection, and in some cases, an address with a mailbox to receive products for testing.
+All you need is a computer or mobile device, an internet connection, and sometimes an address with a mailbox to receive products for testing.

 By avoiding driving, you’ll pocket more of your income instead of spending money on gas.
 You will also avoid putting wear and tear on your car.

-The gig economy is growing leaps and bounds every year, as more and more people are working flexible side jobs.
+The gig economy is growing by leaps and bounds every year as more and more people work flexible side jobs.
 You can become part of the gig economy and participate in this exciting trend alongside millions of other workers.

 If you’re in debt, you’re (hopefully!) working to get out of it as soon as possible.
 By writing reviews, you can bring in cash to help pay down your high-interest credit card debt or student loans.
 However, if you really want to pay down debt, you will probably be better off focusing your time on a higher-paying side hustle.